utkarsh-um/Job-Scheduler/README.md

 MaxHeap implemented using ArrayList
 Parent=(child-1)/2
 child=2*Pareent+1||2
 Insert: By inserting at the last position in arraylist and then bubbling up by comparing with parent.
-		T(n)=T((n-1)/2)+O(1) where T(n) is time required to move the element to required place from index n T(1)=O(1)
-		hence time complexity is O(logn)
+T(n)=T((n-1)/2)+O(1) where T(n) is time required to move the element to required place from index n.
+T(1)=O(1). hence time complexity is O(logn)
 ExtractMax: Firstly removed the topmost element of the arraylist and then moving the last element to that position and then bubbling down by comaring with children till all settles.
 Similar time complexity analysis as insert instead of going back in the array we are moving ahead in the array same steps.
 SO timecomplexity O(logn)
 Here maxheap property that every node is greater than its subtrees or its children is followed in accordance with modified priority hence maitaining FIFO for same priority as well.